Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 Dogs like to eat almost everything they find when out for a walk, and if your dog finds a chicken bone, he is going to try to eat it.
 Should you panic and jump in your car to get your dog to the vet whenever it happens?

 I have seen many dogs eat chicken bones over the years with no problems.
-My own dogs eat chicken bones, raw, almost every day.
+My own dogs eat raw chicken bones almost every day.
 They consume a diet that includes chicken necks, feet, carcasses, and wings, and eating the bones is the way in which they get their calcium.

 - Add some Metamucil (psyllium fiber) to the food so that it will draw more water to the stool and make it even bulkier.
-The dose is about one teaspoonful to each 10 kilos (about 22 pounds) of your dog´s weight.
+It is a good idea to always have this product on hand.
+The dose is about one teaspoonful to every 10 kilos (about 22 pounds) of your dog's weight.

-- Lentils are another food that are bulk laxatives and will help your dog pass the chicken bones.
-Some dogs like the taste, others do not, so mix them in with the beans according to the dog´s preference.
+- Lentils are another food that is considered bulk laxatives and will help your dog pass the chicken bones.
+Some dogs like the taste, while others do not, so mix them in with beans according to the dog´s preference.
 You can mix up half pumpkin and half lentils if your dog will eat this mixture.

 Let your dog eat as much of the pumpkin and lentil mixture as she wants.
 I have never seen a dog overeat when offered this mixture, but if your dog is prone to gastric bloating you will need to feed her a smaller meal every hour.

 - Make sure water is available at your dog's discretion.